awsdocs/amazon-athena-user-guide/doc_source/create-table.md

 ## Parameters<a name="parameters"></a>

-**\[EXTERNAL\]**
+**EXTERNAL**
 Specifies that the table is based on an underlying data file that exists in Amazon S3, in the `LOCATION` that you specify\.
+All tables created in Athena, except for those created using [CTAS](create-table-as.md), must be `EXTERNAL`\.
 When you create an external table, the data referenced must comply with the default format or the format that you specify with the `ROW FORMAT`, `STORED AS`, and `WITH SERDEPROPERTIES` clauses\.

 **\[IF NOT EXISTS\]**
 Causes the error message to be suppressed if a table named `table_name` already exists\.